krruzic/Reader-YC/README.md

 note: the storepass is the password you used to first register for debug tokens with RIM

 **BUILD DEBUG BAR:**
-cd into the bin folder and execute the tart.sh or tart.cmd file with these parameters: `package -mdebug ../Reader-YC/`.
+cd into the bin folder and execute the tart.sh or tart.cmd file with these parameters: `package ../Reader-YC/`.
 If you want to change some details like permissions, just edit the tart-project.ini file in Reader-YC.

 **BUILD RELEASE BAR:**
-Same as above, except use `-mrelease` instead of `-mdebug`
+Same as above, except specify the `-mrelease` flag after `package`

 **SIGN BAR FILE IF RELEASE:**
 `blackberry-signer -storepass STOREPASS NAMEOFBAR`